Vikashchaurasiya07/UniVia/README.md

 * Open the APK file.

-I* f prompted, enable "Install from Unknown Sources" in settings.
+* If prompted, enable "Install from Unknown Sources" in settings.

 ## Follow the installation steps and launch UniVia!